ssruti1/911-Calls/README.md

 - addr: String variable representing Address
 - e: String variable representing a Dummy variable (always 1)

-## Purpose
-The primary objective of this project is to perform exploratory data analysis to gain insights into emergency call patterns.
-By analyzing various attributes such as location, timestamp, and type of emergency, we aim to uncover trends, patterns, and potentially valuable information that could aid emergency services or inform future decision-making processes.

 ## Contents
 ### Data Exploration:
 - Summary statistics